TheresaLui/SelfHelpContent_v2/articles/microsoft.sql/alchemy-db-restore-How-to-deleted-db.md

      -ServerName $serverName
    ```

-3. After confirming that the database is on the list run the following script, again change the variables according to your environment
+3. After confirming that the database is on the list, run the following script.
+Again, change the variables according to your environment.

    ```
    $resourceGroupName = "Resource group name"